SciML/Catalyst.jl/docs/src/index.md

 using Catlab.Graphics.Graphviz
 Graph(rn)
 ```
-which will give the figure
+which in Jupyter notebooks will give the figure

 ![SIR Network Graph](assets/SIR_rn.svg)